 The ERD supports two options to allow a computer to read out the position.
 The user must choose which option is to be installed at the factory at the time of purchasing.
 The option cannot be changed in the field.

 Model EDR provides a Web Client server that reports a position as a string of ASCII digits in HTML format.
 At power on the EDR reads the absolute position of the resolver and then keeps track of the position until the next power cycle.

 Model EDR provides a TCP/IP connection that upon receipt of a “p” command reports a position as a string of ASCII digits terminated with a carriage return/line feed.
 At power on the EDR reads the absolute position of the resolver and then keeps track of the position until the next power cycle.
 The receipt of a “z” command will make the current position zero.
 The receipt of an “x” command will close the Ethernet socket connection.

 For complete details see: Empire Magnetics ERD.

-Cross Company is Empire Magnetic's local engineering resource and distributor.
+Cross Company is Empire Magnetic's local engineering resource.
 If there is anything you need help with as it relates to an application of their products please let us know.
 Cross Company has many supplier partners that can provide complementary equipment for your motion control solution, including machine and motion controllers, HMI's, motors and drives, feedback devices, and mechanical systems and components.
 We will be happy to help you from product sizing and selection to price and delivery information.